anisimovsergey/lumino-esp/docs/messaging.md

 ## Internal message processing
 All the messages are added to the message queue and processed in FIFO order.
 The message prioritization is not supported.

-All the message are divided into two groups `unicast` messages and `multicast` messages.
+All the message are divided into two groups, `unicast` messages and `multicast` messages.

 |Message type|Request|Response|Notification|
 |---------|:-------:|:--------:|:------------:|